-Process sequence of photometric standard data that may have been both jittered and microstepped float persist
+Process sequence of photometric standard data that may have been both jittered and microstepped; if sufficient standards are present, also compute an illumination map.

 Science

 - A jittered and microstepped sequence of exposures of a standard star region.

 - Library mean dark frame for the given exposure and integration time.

 - Library mean flat field frame for the given passband

 - Library confidence map for the given passband

 - Library fringe frame

 - Linearity channel table

 - Crosstalk matrix

 - Persistence mask

 - Astrometric standard data

 - Photometric standard data